obsidian-moon/engine/README.md

 You will find that the Obsidian Moon Engine is 100% modular and will expand as you build code into it.
 Feel free to submit modules for addition into the core, tweak the code to suite your needs and add any features I have not thought of yet.
 If you do use this framework we would appreciate you any credit given and would like if you could like back to this page.
-Additionally if you happen to write code that improves on what I have already created, please feel free to share back!
+Addittionally if you happen to write code that improves on what I have already created, please feel free to share back!
 We will appreciate any assistance!
 Thanks and Enjoy!

 Regards,
-Alfonso E Martinez, III
+Alfonso Martinez
-Dark Prospect Games, LLC
+Obsidian Moon Development